Graduate programs

 domestic applicants fall short on one of the items in this list if they exceed the standard in others.
 However, since we receive a very large number of international PhD applications for each available slot, we seldom admit an

 international applicant who does not exceed the standard on all of the items in the above list.
+(We do sometimes admit applicants with lower GRE scores when there are other strong indicators of quantitative ability.)
 Similarly,

 direct entry applicants (those without a master's degree) are unlikely to be admitted if they fall short on any item on the above list.
 (The grades mentioned above are expressed using the grading scheme at the University of Toronto.
 Grades from other schools will be converted taking into account both their grading scheme and the rigour with which it is applied.)